Volkswagen’s Electric ID Buzz Cargo Minibus to Arrive in America by 2023

 When Volkswagen revealed its ID Buzz concept reboot of the iconic hippie-era van in 2017, people definitely paid attention.
-After all, it looks like its ancestor while embracing 21st century design in a major way.
+Now, a new report promises that the all-electric version of the iconic VW Microbus will hit U.S. dealerships by 2023.

 As Curbed reports, the innovation isn’t only in the design, which is a more serious-looking take on the first van.
 Just as you might expect from a company that once made vehicles identified with an era that was notable for giving birth to a movement dedicated to preserving the environment, the ID Buzz Cargo will run solely on electricity.